Albro3459/OTS_WebAPI/README.md

 Universal uses SQLite, so with .Net 8 and EF core it should work on anyone's computer

-This branch really only works on Visual Studio on Windows because it uses LocalDB
+### Other branches only works on Visual Studio on Windows because it uses the built in SQLServer DB

+#### How to run on Windows with Visual Studio

 You need the .NET 8 sdk to run it